3. Structural SystemVerilog

 Exercises

-Exercise #2 - Implement Logic Functions in Structural SystemVerilog
+Exercise #1 - Implement Logic Functions in Structural SystemVerilog

-In this exercise you will create the structural SystemVerilog description of four logic functions.
+In this exercise you will create the structural SystemVerilog description of several logic functions.
 Note that you must use structural SystemVerilog rather than Dataflow SystemVerilog to complete this assignment.
 Follow the steps below to begin this exercise.

-4. Now, define a module named “FourFunctions” with the following ports.
+3. Define a module named “logic_functions” with the ports listed below.
 Make sure to match everything described below exactly (including the port names).
+NOTE: if you are fuzzy on module declarations, consult the textbook.
+In particular, review Sections 8.3, 8.4, and 8.6.1 in the textbook.

 Port Name Size (bits) Direction